EXPLORING WAVELENGTHS THROUGH OP ART 6-8

 VA1.CR.1 Engage in the creative process to generate and visualize ideas by using subject matter and symbols to communicate meaning.

-VA1.CR.3 Understand and apply media, techniques, and processes of two-dimensional art.
+VA1.CR.3 Understand and apply media, techniques, processes, and concepts of two dimensional art.

 South Carolina Standards